PhillypHenning/operations-heyemoji/README.md

-# Blog Post - Deploying HeyEmoji using BitOps
+# Deploying HeyEmoji using BitOps

 ## Context
 Explain what we are wanting to accomplish and why we might want to accomplish it